Lake Ontario: Human history

-The name Ontario is derived from the Huron word Ontarí'io, which means "great lake".
+The name Ontario is derived from the Huron word Ontarí'io, which is often translated as "great lake".
 In Colonial times, the lake was also called Cataraqui, a French spelling of the Mohawk Katarokwi.
+The first archaeologically evidence of humans in the Lake Ontario region dates to circa 11,000 BP.
+These peoples were mobile foragers who based much of their movement and settlement on the seasonal migrations of caribou, but who also used smaller animals and plant resources.
+These early settlers likely inhabited the lake margins, but those early lake shores are now either far from the current lake representing earlier, higher waters, or submerged under the modern lake, representing periods of lower lake levels.
+Lake Ontario reached its modern level circa 4000 BP.
 The lake was a border between the Huron people and the Iroquois Confederacy in the pre-Columbian era.
-In the 15th century, the Iroquois drove out the Huron from southern Ontario and settled the northern shores of Lake Ontario.
-When the Iroquois withdrew and the Anishnabeg / Ojibwa / Mississaugas moved in from the north to southern Ontario, they retained the Iroquois name.
-Artifacts believed to be of Norse origin have been found in the area of Sodus Bay, indicating the possibility of trading by the indigenous peoples with Norse explorers on the east coast of North America.
+In the 17th century, the Iroquois committed genocide against the Huron in southern Ontario and settled the northern shores of Lake Ontario.
+When the Iroquois withdrew and the Anishinaabe moved in from the north to southern Ontario, they retained the Iroquois name.

 It is believed the first European to reach the lake was Étienne Brûlé in 1615.
+European colonization of Lake Ontario was slow and uneven due to the power and organization of the Haudenosaunee, Wendat, and Ojibwe nations.
+From 1688 to 1694 the Haudenosaunee largely excluded the French from Lake Ontario.

 As was their practice, the French explorers introduced other names for the lake.
-In 1632 and 1656, the lake was referred to as Lac de St. Louis or Lake St. Louis by Samuel de Champlain and cartographer Nicolas Sanson respectively (likely for Louis XIV of France) In 1660, Jesuit historian Francis Creuxius coined the name Lacus Ontarius.
+In 1632 and 1656, the lake was referred to as Lac de St. Louis or Lake St. Louis by Samuel de Champlain and cartographer Nicolas Sanson respectively.
+In 1660, Jesuit historian Francis Creuxius coined the name Lacus Ontarius.
 In a map drawn in the Relation des Jésuites (1662–1663), the lake bears the legend "Lac Ontario ou des Iroquois" with the name "Ondiara" in smaller type.
 A French map produced in 1712 (currently in the Canadian Museum of History), created by military engineer Jean-Baptiste de Couagne, identified Lake Ontario as "Lac Frontenac" named after Louis de Buade, Comte de Frontenac et de Palluau.
 He was a French soldier, courtier, and Governor General of New France from 1672 to 1682 and from 1689 to his death in 1698.